 Use only if your host tells you it is supported.
-FTPS is not the same as SFTP, do not confuse mode, uncheck this option.
+FTPS is not the same as SFTP, do not confuse

-TPS) those two!
+(FTPS) those two!

-Use FTP Passive Mode It's a good idea to turn it on, as most servers require it.
-If your host told you they require active
+Use FTP Passive Mode

+It's a good idea to turn it on, as most servers require it.
+If your host told you they require active mode, uncheck this option.